How to quantify direct correlations between variables: Correlation

 Although PCC is a very good measure of linear correlation, it fails to measure nonlinear correlations; and similarly, the PC $\mathcal{C}^D_{pc}$ also fails to measure nonlinear direct correlation.
 A nice framework to study nonlinear as well as linear correlations is to convert the database into a joint probability distribution $p(x,y)$ for two variables X and Y; or a multi-party probability distribution $p(x,y,z,...)$.
 In the rest of the paper, our starting point is the joint probability distribution.

 Given a joint probability distribution $p(x,y)$ of two variables $X$ and $Y$, we have a number of measures of the correlation between them, without any information about direct or causal relationships.
 From the joint probability distribution $p(x,y)$ one can easily obtain the marginal probability distributions $p(x)=\sum_y p(x,y)$ for $X$ and $p(y)=\sum_x p(x,y)$ for $Y$, as well as the conditional probabilities $p(y|x)=p(x,y)/p(x)$ and $p(x|y)=p(x,y)/p(y)$.
-A good measure $\mathcal{C}(X:Y)$ of the correlation between $X$ and $Y$ for a given joint probability distribution $p(x,y)$ should satisfy the following natural properties: \\ (1) $\mathcal{C}(X:Y)=0$ if and only if $X$ and $Y$ are independent, i.e., $p(x,y)=p(x)p(y)$. \\ (2) $\mathcal{C}(X:Y)$ attains its maximum, over all joint distributions with a given pair of marginals $p(x),p(y)$, at a ``perfect correlation'' in which $X$ completely determines $Y$ ($p(y|x)=\delta_{y,f(x)}$) or $Y$ completely determines $X$ ($p(x|y)=\delta_{x,g(y)}$).
-Note that the value of this maximum depends in general on the marginals and on the alphabet sizes, and need not equal the upper bound $1$ of the measure's nominal range; see Sec.~\ref{sec:upperbound} for the achievable upper bounds of the regularized measures introduced in this paper. \\ (3) $\mathcal{C}(X:Y)$ is normalized to take values in $[0,1]$ (or in $[-1,1]$ for a signed linear measure); the latter is used for linear measures such as the PCC.
+A good measure $\mathcal{C}(X:Y)$ of the correlation between $X$ and $Y$ for a given joint probability distribution $p(x,y)$ should satisfy the following natural properties: \\ (1) $\mathcal{C}(X:Y)=0$ if and only if $X$ and $Y$ are independent, i.e., $p(x,y)=p(x)p(y)$. \\ (2) $\mathcal{C}(X:Y)$ attains its maximum, over all joint distributions with a given pair of marginals $p(x),p(y)$, at a ``perfect correlation'' in which $X$ completely determines $Y$ (i.e., $p(y|x)=\delta_{y,f(x)}$ for some function $f$) or $Y$ completely determines $X$ (i.e., $p(x|y)=\delta_{x,g(y)}$ for some function $g$).
+Note that the value of this maximum depends in general on the marginals and on the alphabet sizes, and need not equal the upper bound $1$ of the measure's nominal range; see Sec.~\ref{sec:upperbound} for the achievable upper bounds of the regularized measures introduced in this paper. \\ (3) $\mathcal{C}(X:Y)$ is (or can be) normalized to take values in $[0,1]$ (or in $[-1,1]$ for a signed measure); the range $[-1,1]$ is used for linear measures such as the PCC.
 When the directional split matters we use $\mathcal{C}(X\rightarrow Y)$ and $\mathcal{C}(X\leftarrow Y)$. \\

 A well-known quantity that gives a nice measure of linear as well as nonlinear correlation is the mutual information $H(X:Y)$, which is defined as